Fans, colleagues congratulate MC Tagwaye as he welcomes beautiful baby girl

 The video showed some of the family members who came to celebrate with the new parents as well as adorable baby moments.

-The ecstatic new dad also used the opportunity to announce the beautiful names his bundle of joy has been given.
+The ecstatic new dad also used the opportunity to announce the beautiful names his bundle of joy had been given.

+You're that little sweetheart that stole mummy's heart: AY's wife Mabel pens heartfelt note to newborn child

 See the post below: